 The team at Blue Seven Content is dedicated to making sure that law firm website content is geared towards the area where the law firm is located.
 We do this for our landing pages, practice area pages, and blog posts as well as for our law firm frequently asked question pages.

 Our writers like to have every FAQ page geared towards the specific keywords that people are researching about your practice area in your specific geographic location.
+Local SEO for law firms is important, especially when you need to rise above the local competition.
 We also like to make sure that the questions that we answer on your pages line up to what somebody would type into Google or another search engine when looking for help for your particular practice area.